cose-wg/draft-ietf-cose-hash-envelope/draft-steele-cose-hash-envelope.md

 }
 ~~~~

-TBD 0 will be assinged by {{-COSE-TYP}}, it represents the content type of the code envelope, which includes the protected header and payload.
+TBD 0 will be assigned by {{-COSE-TYP}}, it represents the content type of the code envelope, which includes the protected header and payload.

 TBD 1 will be assigned by this draft.
 TBD 2 will be assigned by this draft.